csev/dj4e/assn/dj4e_autos.md

 https://github.com/csev/dj4e-samples/tree/main/autos

 and make it work in your `autos` project.
 As always there is a lot of code in `dj4e-samples` - be careful copying - and only copy code when you know why you are copying it.
 Go slowly.

 Here are some tasks:

 * Go into your `dj4e-samples` folder and do a `git pull` to get the latest version of the samples code.

-* Create `mysite/home/templates` and `mysite/home/templates/registration` folders using `mkdir` and copy the (<a href="https://github.com/csev/dj4e-samples/blob/main/home/templates/registration/login.html" target="_blank">login.html</a>) template from `dj4e-samples` into `mysite/home/templates/registration/login.html`.
+* Create `mysite/home/templates/registration` folders using `mkdir` and copy the (<a href="https://github.com/csev/dj4e-samples/blob/main/home/templates/registration/login.html" target="_blank">login.html</a>) template from `dj4e-samples` into `mysite/home/templates/registration/login.html`.

 * Copy the file from `dj4e-samples/home/templates/base_bootstrap.html` into